antaldaniel/reprex/content/project/eu-datathon_2021/index.md

 We provide high quality, tidy data through a modern API which enables data flows between public and proprietary databases.
 We believe that introducing Open Policy Analysis standards with open data, open-source software, and research automation, can help the Green Deal policymaking process.
 Our collaboration is open for individuals, citizens scientists, research institutes, NGOS, and companies.

-## Challenge 2: A Europe fit for the digital age
+## Challenge 2: An economy that works for people

 {{< figure src="/media/img/observatory_screenshots/edo_opening_page.jpg" caption="Our Economy Data Observatory will focus on competition, small and medium sized enterprizes and robotization." numbered="true" >}}